sertdfyguhi/onGAU/README.md

 pip3 install -r requirements.txt
 ```

-3. set the model (from huggingface or locally in `onGAU/models` folder in diffusers format), device, and other configuration in `onGAU/config.py`
+3. set the model, device, and other configuration in `onGAU/config.py`

 4. run `onGAU/main.py`